 - written comments on the results.

-Audiologists should give the results to the ENT specialist or neurologist within 7 days of performing the service.
+Audiologists should give the results to the medical practitioner within 7 days of performing the service.

 How to claim diagnostic audiology services

 An eligible audiologist must perform all services both: